 You and I both know that a 3-par golf course is not also the exact location of a 10,000 square foot manufacturing facility, but heck, did Google ever love dragging the map marker for a particular client back to that sand trap over and over again.

 I blamed Google as a whole for this tragedy, and started a list of the top 700 reasons why Google makes me want to quit my Internet job and become a [carpenter] [Olympic-level table-tennis player] [tree planter].

 You can see that location (A) is at the entrance for the golf course on 118A Avenue.
 The business address for the client is 18550 118A Avenue NW.
 You’ll also notice that the nearest cross-street is 199 Street NW – which is a far cry from the actual cross street of 185 Street NW.

-We spoke with the client to explain the address error, and she got in touch with her Industry Canada contact.
+I spoke with the client to explain the address error, and she got in touch with her Industry Canada contact.
 Then it just took five business days for the address to be corrected.